VishalDeoPrasad/Data-Science-and-Statistic/README.md

 #### ANOVA (Analysis of Variance)
 - **Description:** Compares the means of three or more independent groups to determine if there are any statistically significant differences between them.
 - **Use:** Useful for comparing means across multiple groups simultaneously.
+- ANOVA (Analysis of Variance):
+   * ANOVA is a statistical test used to compare the means of two or more groups to determine if there are statistically significant differences between them.
+In the context of feature selection, ANOVA can be used to assess the importance of individual features by analyzing the variance between different groups or categories in the target variable.
+   * Features that result in a large variance between groups and a small variance within groups are considered more important and can be selected for further analysis.

 ![alt text](image.png)
 ![alt text](image-1.png)